 The villains are even superbly written.
 I don't think I had an issue with any character (except morally), because they were all detailed and driven.
 There was a reason behind everything, even if we don't know what those reasons are.

 The magical aspect is phenomenal.
 It's new and refreshing, but also detailed and descriptive.
-I'm not confused by how it works, and you can tell the author put a lot of work into the why and how of it all.
+I'm not confused by how it works, and you can tell the authors put a lot of work into the why and how of it all.

 Bonus: I never knew what was going to happen!
 If the characters were surprised, so was I. I didn't know anything before they did, and I wasn't able to guess things before they happened.